Geometric Solution of Turbulence as Diffusion in Loop Space: Beyond Kolmogorov: The Limits of Classical Cascade Theories

 \subsection{Summary.}

 In the decaying turbulence, single–power scaling laws and cascade arguments do not describe the observed behavior.
-The loop equation replaces these templates with a microscopic, parameter–free description: universal nonlinear spectral shapes, an arithmetic spectrum of indices, and a diffusion in loop space that organizes the statistics.
+The loop equation replaces these templates with a microscopic, parameter–free description in arbitrary space dimension $d >1$: universal nonlinear spectral shapes, an arithmetic spectrum of indices, and a diffusion in loop space that organizes the statistics.
 The evidence from classic experiments and modern DNS supports this picture across the turbulent range.